CrayLabs/SmartSim/doc/orchestrator.rst

    The application script is a Python file that contains instructions to create a SmartRedis client connection to the standard ``Orchestrator`` launched in the driver script.
-   To demonstrate the ability of workflow components to access data from other entities, we then retrieve the tensors stored in the driver script using a SmartRedis client in the application script.
+   To demonstrate the ability of workflow components to access data from other entities, we then retrieve the tensors set by the driver script using a SmartRedis client in the application script.
 We then instruct the client to send and retrieve data from within the application script.
 - :ref:`Experiment Driver Script<clustered_orch_driver_script>`
    The experiment driver script is responsible for launching and managing SmartSim entities.
 Within this script, we use the Experiment API to create and launch a standard ``Orchestrator``.
 To demonstrate the capability of